RetailDAO/Docs/README.md

 # Welcome to RetailDAO Docs! :handshake:

 Hey there, friend!
-You’ve landed in the **RetailDAO Docs** repository, the heart of our documentation for empowering retail investors through decentralized awesomeness.
+You’ve landed in the **RetailDAO Docs** repository, the heart of our documentation for empowering retail investors through decentralized awesomeness 🤩.
 This is where we store all the info about our mission, governance, tokenomics, and more.
 Our docs are built as a snazzy static site using [Docusaurus](https://docusaurus.io/), hosted live on [GitHub Pages](https://retaildao.github.io/Docs/) 🌐.
 Whether you’re here to read, contribute, or just explore, we’re thrilled you’re with us!

 ## What’s This Repo All About? :ballot_box: